rfbaylon/Philosophy-Notes/-Misc/Sociology/Foucault/Biopower.md

 ### As it relates to the Environment

 #### Climate
-According to [[Hulme]] and [[Jankovic]], Climate and climate science are both social phenomena before they are truth discovering practices.
+According to Hulme and Jankovic, Climate and climate science are both social phenomena before they are truth discovering practices.
 Climate affects culture, and culture affects climate; even if both are always changing, the two concepts are still mutually dynamic.
 In [[Foucault]]'s sense, it takes the form of a classical episteme.
 The science produces social truths, not Truths.
-	"Studying climatology is always about studying society, vicariously or not." [[Klima 2011]], 10 [
+	"Studying climatology is always about studying society, vicariously or not."
+Klima 2011, 10 [

-](https://www.reddit.com/r/196/)“As a result of this repositioning, climatological modeling has ceased to act as a mere form of expertise and has become a normative, value- laden instrument for assessing the fate of economic and social worlds.”  [[Klima 2011]] 13-14
+“As a result of this repositioning, climatological modeling has ceased to act as a mere form of expertise and has become a normative, value- laden instrument for assessing the fate of economic and social worlds.”
+Klima 2011 13-14
-	(Climate's) history was assembled from privileged positions deemed reliable and authoritative, based on scholarship, data, experiments, models, technologies, and accredited bodies reaching back several centuries [[Klima 2011]], 3
+	(Climate's) history was assembled from privileged positions deemed reliable and authoritative, based on scholarship, data, experiments, models, technologies, and accredited bodies reaching back several centuries Klima 2011, 3

 ##### Examples
 The adage "Climate is what you expect, weather is what you get" is the perfect example of the normativity laden within what climate is.
-When weather acts out, it is seen as a derivation from the *norm* [[Climate and its Changes 2015]]
+When weather acts out, it is seen as a derivation from the *norm* Climate and its Changes 2015

-[[Jankovic]] mentions that the most important atmosphere is the noosphere, the area between the ground and two meters off of the ground.
+Jankovic mentions that the most important atmosphere is the noosphere, the area between the ground and two meters off of the ground.
 This is the area that impacts humans, this is the area with the most climatological study.
 	He also mentions that (according to [[Sloterdijk]]) the weaponization of the noosphere in WWI and WWII called for intense research into the research area.